rdub80/Ferguson-VR-Hackathon/presentation.md

 ---

 # Virtual Reality on the Web
-## A retrospective 1/2
+## A Retrospective 1/2

-* 1994 VRML - first attempt to create an internet based 3D language.
+* 1994 VRML - first attempt to create an internet-based 3D language.
 (Mark Pesce presented the Labyrinth demo he developed with Tony Parisi and Peter Kennard.)
-* VRML2 (1997) added many features (animation) and later was succeeded by X3D
+* VRML2 (1997) - added many features (animation) and later was succeeded by X3D
 Problem of VRML: plugin-based technology that only came preinstalled on IE

 ---

 # Virtual Reality on the Web
-## A retrospective 2/2
+## A Retrospective 2/2

 * 2003 OpenGL ES - cross-language and multi-platform 3D graphics API.
 Hardware accelerated rendering of 3D objects.